fenrir-naru/RTKLIB/readme.md

 linking or including minimal RTKLIB as long as they comply with the license.

           Copyright (c) 2007-2013, T. Takasu,
-          All rights reserved for the original RTKLIB.
+          All rights for the original RTKLIB reserved.

 Also,

           Copyright (c) 2014-, M. Naruoka,
-          All rights reserved for the differences
+          All rights for the differences
-          between the minimal and the original RTKLIB.
+          between the minimal and the original RTKLIBs reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: